-THEME KEY FINDINGS OPERATIONAL ENERGY Generally speaking the majority of standards were retained either in their present form or otherwise recommended to be modified to remove some of the prescriptive detail.
-Two of the solar standards were recommended to be modified significantly as they were found to not be technically feasible.
-Fuel switching and procurement of GreenPower were noted as being highly effective as reducing carbon emissions.
+THEME KEY FINDINGS OPERATIONAL ENERGY Generally speaking the majority of standards were retained either in their present for recommended to be modified to remove some of the prescriptive detail.
+Two of the swere recommended to be modified significantly as they were found to not be technic switching and procurement of GreenPower were noted as being highly effective as remissions.
 SUSTAINABLE TRANSPORT Standards relating to the provision of bicycle parking were largely supported due the minimal expected cost for space allocation and infrastructure.
 Modifications to the bicycle parking convenience standard were suggested to avoid potentially significant impacts to basement and ground floor space.
 Electric vehicle standards were noted as important for future proofing buildings, however we recommended that the standards avoid prescriptive guidance and that a guideline which is updatable without the need for a planning scheme amendment is preferred.
-INTEGRATED WATER MANAGEMENT In the majority of cases the standards were already met by the case studies, for example the inclusion of rainwater tanks and the achievement of best practice stormwater quality standards were widespread.
-Overall the intentions for most standards were supported, however, some modifications were recommended to allow a flexible approach to achieving potable water reductions.
-It was noted that the potable water reduction target of 30% could be more ambitious, subject to further analysis.
+In the majority of cases the standards were already met by the case studies, for example the inclusion of rainwater tanks and the achievement of best practice stormwater quality standards widespread.
+Overall the intentions for most standards were supported, however, some modifical were recommended to allow a flexible approach to achieving potable water reductions.
+It was not that the potable water reduction target of 30% could be more ambitious, subject to further analyses.
 INDOOR ENVIRONMENT QUALITY (IEQ) Most standards were either suggested for modification or removal as they were better suited as guidance or were found to have significant development feasibility impacts.
 Preliminary testing determined standards for internal temperatures and heating and cooling loads were either not achievable or could have unintended consequences.
 Daylight modelling demonstrated significant challenges with meeting standards as written.
 It is noted that the intent of these standards is supported, but further work such as refining thresholds and metrics would be necessary for several standards before they would be suitable as a planning mechanism.
 In relation to daylight this work is understood to have been recently commissioned by CASBE.
-CIRCULAR ECONOMY A number of these standards are technically feasible and are seen in current developments.
-It is noted that standards relating to waste collection and management aim to strengthen the ability of Council's to achieve the outcomes they already seek.
-There is strong opportunity to drive the uptake of recycled content and durable materials, and the design of adaptable buildings, however these standards require additional guidance to provide clarity for both applicants and Councils.
+A number of these standards are technically feasible and are seen in current development that standards relating to waste collection and management aim to strengthen the ability of to achieve the outcomes they already seek.
+There is strong opportunity to drive the uptakes content and durable materials, and the design of adaptable buildings, however these standards are technically feasible and are seen in current development that standards relating to waste collection and management aim to strengthen the ability of achieve the outcomes they already seek.
+There is strong opportunity to drive the uptake content and durable materials, and the design of adaptable buildings, however these standards are technically feasible and are seen in current development that standards relating to waste collection and management aim to strengthen the ability of achieve the outcomes they already seek.
+There is strong opportunity to drive the uptake content and durable materials, and the design of adaptable buildings, however these standards are technically feasible and are seen in current development that standards are technically feasible and are seen in current development.
 GREEN INFRASTRUCTURE A green cover target is a strong driver for increasing green infrastructure and achieving a range of ecosystem services benefits.
 While the retention of existing mature canopy trees should be encouraged, the intersection with local laws and existing planning mechanisms such as overlays should be considered, with these mechanisms possibly better able to deliver the outcome sought.
 A standard for cool surfaces and materials it is an effective approach to reducing urban heat in a manner which has a relatively low cost impact.